mshanGithub/msbotframework/specs/testing/testing.md

 6. Tests should be "scriptable" and it should be possible to execute them from the command line, the IDE of choice and/or Azure DevOps.
 7. Whenever a test fails, it should be easy to understand the cause of the failure and the test output should be clean of stack traces and tech jargon (although those may still be available on demand).

+# Testing scenarios

+This section outlines the requirements for testing bots using the format "As a ***role*** I would like to ***requirement*** so I can ***benefit***".

-# Core Scenarios
+## Core Scenarios

 1. As a dev, I should be able to write unit tests for my bot that are run as part of builds.
 2. As a DevOps engineer, I run Functional E2E tests against my bot.
-3. As a Release Engineer, I run continous tests against my live bot to measure health.
+3. As a Release Engineer, I run continuous tests against my live bot to measure health.
 4. As a Support Engineer, I have the tools and data needed to diagnose my bot when problems arise.

-# Advanced Scenarios

-1. I need to A/B test and Flight my bot in production.
-This includes language and releated models.
-2. Stress / Load testing.

-## Dev Scenarios
+### Dev Scenarios

-## DevOps scenarios

-## Release engineer scenarios

-## Support engineer scenarios

-## Advanced Scenarios

-# Testing requirements

-This section outlines the requirements for testing bots using the format "As a ***role*** I would like to ***requirement*** so I can ***benefit***".

-## Unit testing

 1. As a developer, I would like to be able to use a FakeLuisRecognizer so I can programmatically set the intents understood by my bots without having to invoke the LUIS service.
 2. As a developer, I would like to be able use a FakeQnaMaker service so I can programmatically set the QnA responses that will be returned by my bot.